-With the Compact's balanced budget amendment in place, Washington would no longer have the ability to set its own credit limit and write itself a blank check.
-The states would become an active board of directors charged with keeping an eye on our wayward federal CEO and staff.
+board of directors charged with keeping an eye on our wayward federal CEO and staff.
 Debt would become scarce.
 Priorities would have to be set.
 Sustainable federal programs would have to become the norm.
 A broad national consensus - not midnight-hour panic - would have to support any further increases in the national debt.

-Before this crucial reform can become a reality, 36 more states must join the Compact (to reach the ratification threshold of three-fourths of the states) and simple majorities of Congress must approve it.
+Before this crucial reform can become a reality, 34 more states (at print) must join the Compact (to reach the ratification threshold of three-fourths of the states) and simple majorities of Congress must approve it.
 This can be done in as few as 12 months, because the Compact for a Balanced Budget consolidates everything states do in the constitutional amendment process into a single agreement among the states that is enacted once by each state, and everything Congress does in a single resolution passed once.
-This greatly simplifies the cumbersome amendment process outlined in Article V of the Constitution, which would otherwise take more than a hundred legislative actions - a process that no one, not even Ronald Reagan,
+This greatly simplifies the cumbersome amendment process outlined in Article V of the Constitution, which would otherwise take more than a hundred legislative actions - a process that no one, not even Ronald Reagan or Milton Friedman, has ever successfully navigated to its conclusion despite decades of trying.